21 min read

 2. Choose your checkout method (Shopify, through Facebook or Instagram, through your website, or through messaging) and click Next.

-3. Connect your Facebook Business Page, your Instagram business account, your Business Manager, and your product catalog.
+3. Connect your Facebook Business Page, your Instagram business account, your Business Manager, and your product catalogue.

 4. Finally, review the Seller Agreement and click on Finish Setup to publish your shop.

-5. From there, you can create a collection, add new products, or change the look of your catalog.
+5. From there, you can create a collection, add new products, or change the look of your catalogue.

 That way, followers can discover new fashion products, click through and buy them in just a few clicks.